ergoplatform/ergodocs/docs/node/install/node-faq.md

 ### Hardware

-The only hardware requirements is ~20GB of space to store the chain, and ~8GB of RAM memory for handling the sync.

-The node uses Java so should work across all operating systems.
-You can even run on a [Raspberri Pi](pi.md).
+The only hardware requirements are ~20GB of storage for the blockchain and ~8GB of RAM for handling the sync.
+The node utilizes Java, so it should work across all operating systems.
+You can even run it on a [Raspberry Pi](pi.md).

-> Note that due to the intensive disk I/O, 4-6GB of ram is recommended with a fast SSD, running with the `-Xmx4G` flag on JVM9/11
+> Note: Due to the intensive disk I/O, we recommend having 4-6GB of RAM with a fast SSD, running with the `-Xmx4G` flag on JVM9/11.

-## Running the node
+## Running the Node

 ### Commands

-Please see the section on [swagger](../swagger.md)
+Please refer to the section on [swagger](../swagger.md) for more information.

 ### Security

-Unless you are running the node on a publicly accessible web-server, your node should be protected by your router.

-If you wish to host a public node, there are a few important aspects your wallet and money's safety depends on:
+Your node should be protected by your router unless it's running on a publicly accessible web-server.
+If you wish to host a public node, consider the following:

-* You should never make the `ergo.conf` file public.
+- The `ergo.conf` file must never be made public.
-* Sensitive API methods require a security token, which should never be sent over untrusted channels.
+- Sensitive API methods require a security token that should not be transmitted over untrusted channels.
-* Access to the Ergo REST API must be restricted to known hosts.
-In particular, the API must not be accessible from the Internet.
+- Restrict access to the Ergo REST API to known hosts only.
+Specifically, the API should not be accessible from the Internet.

-### Compiling from source
+### Compiling from Source

-Instead of downloading the precompiled Ergo jar, you can clone the repository and compile the jar from the source using the [`sbt assembly`](https://www.scala-sbt.org/)  command.
+Instead of downloading the precompiled Ergo jar, you can clone the repository and compile the jar from source using the [`sbt assembly`](https://www.scala-sbt.org/) command.

+### Running as a Service

-### As a service
+Create a service file:

 ```
 vi /etc/systemd/system/node.service
 ```

+And enter the following content:

 ```
 [Unit]
 Description=ErgoNode Service
 [Service]
 User=user

-#change this to your workspace
 WorkingDirectory=/mnt/HC_Volume_19304500/ergo

-#path to executable.
-#executable is a bash script which calls jar file
 ExecStart=/mnt/HC_Volume_19304500/run_node.sh
 SuccessExitStatus=143
 TimeoutStopSec=10
 Restart=on-failure